Ask a doctor about a prescription for MELOXICAM STADA 7.5 mg TABLETS

 Take the tablets once a day with a sufficient amount of liquid (e.g., a glass of water) during a meal.

-Since the risks of meloxicam may increase with the dose and duration of exposure, your doctor will choose the shortest possible duration and the lowest effective daily dose.
+Since the risks of meloxicam can increase with the dose and duration of exposure, your doctor will choose the shortest possible duration and the lowest effective daily dose.
 Therefore, you should visit your doctor periodically.

 Special populations

-Patients at high risk of adverse reactions should start treatment with 1 tablet of meloxicam 7.5 mg (7.5 mg of meloxicam) per day.
+Patients at high risk of suffering adverse reactions should start treatment with 1 tablet of meloxicam 7.5 mg (7.5 mg of meloxicam) per day.

-Patients with kidney impairment
+Patient with kidney disorders

-Patients with liver impairment
+Patient with liver disorders

-Children and adolescents (<16
+Children and adolescents (<16 years)< p>

 If you take more Meloxicam Stada than you should